Free Australian Resume Template

 - Use correct Australian English spelling and grammar.
 Grammarly is a great free tool you can use to check your writing.

-- Include your photo or personal details such as your marital status, gender, race or age.
+- Including your photo or personal details such as your marital status, gender, race or age.

-- Use excessive formatting – avoid italics and underlining.
+- Using excessive formatting – avoid italics and underlining.

-- Use an inappropriate email address – keep it simple and professional, and it should ideally include your first and last name.
+- Using an inappropriate email address – keep it simple and professional, and it should ideally include your first and last name.

-- Don’t overcrowd your resume with experience that is over 10-15 years old or not relevant to the position you’re applying for.
+- Overcrowding your resume with experience that is over 10 years old or not relevant to the position you’re applying for.

 FREE AUSTRALIAN RESUME TEMPLATE

-Download a free resume template, designed in collaboration with our expert career advisors at Careers Central.
+Download our free resume template, designed in collaboration with our expert career advisors at Careers Central.

 1. Contact details